cardano-foundation/CIPs/README.md

 ## Cardano Improvement Proposals (CIPs)

 A [Cardano Improvement Proposal (CIP)](./CIP-0001) is a formalised design document for the Cardano community and the name of the process by which such documents are produced and listed.
 A CIP provides information or describes a change to the Cardano ecosystem, processes, or environment concisely and in sufficient technical detail.
 In this CIP, we explain what a CIP is; how the CIP process functions; the role of the CIP Editors; and how users should go about proposing, discussing and structuring a CIP.

 The Cardano Foundation intends CIPs to be the primary mechanisms for proposing new features, collecting community input on an issue, and documenting design decisions that have gone into Cardano.
 Plus, because CIPs are text files in a versioned repository, their revision history is the historical record of significant changes affecting Cardano.

+For more about the and human factors of the CIP process, and to learn how to get involved, click the Wiki tab above **[CIP Wiki](https://github.com/cardano-foundation/CIPs/wiki)**.

 > **Note** For new CIP, a reference template is available in [.github/CIP-TEMPLATE.md](.github/CIP-TEMPLATE.md)